 Students admitted to Bowdoin through Early Decision are expected to enroll, assuming that the financial aid package is appropriate.

 ED admitted students who have demonstrated financial need will receive a financial aid package.
 The same need-based aid formula is used for all applicants, regardless of whether they are applying under Early or Regular Decision.
-Students are notified of the amount of their awards soon after they are accepted.
+Students are notified of the amount of their awards when they are accepted.

 The Admissions Committee will make one of three decisions on each Early Decision application: